 - Will it include an elimination of the 20% qualified business income deduction?

 - Do the Democrats have the votes for this type of legislation?

 How Will This New Tax Agenda Be Introduced?

 One big question is whether Democrats will actually submit formal legislation or submit it as budget reconciliation measure.
 Budget reconciliation will require a simple majority and is not subject to filibuster.
 Formal legislation is subject to filibuster which can only be broken by a vote of 60 in the Senate.
 It will be important to watch in what form the Democrats present their tax agenda.

 Will the Biden Tax Agenda Include an Elimination of the 20% Deduction?

 It is possible.
 Democrats have long championed a tax increase on high income taxpayers.
 They’ve use $400,000 per year as the threshold.
 But they have also used $1,000,000 per year as their threshold for increasing capital gains.
 While the press will focus on the corporate tax rate, income tax, and capital gains, we here at Geraci will closely follow the impact on the 20% qualified business income deduction.

 If it is presented as a formal piece of legislation and not a budget reconciliation measure, the Senate will likely be able to filibuster.
 This is the best procedural means to kill the legislation, provided Republicans do not make concessions during the revision and amendment process.
 The final question we must ask ourselves is – if the 20% qualified business income deduction is repealed, what then?
 Even if this deduction is repealed, a REIT grants other tax benefits that are significant:

 - UBTI blocker.

 This issue is a very important one, not only to the private lending industry, but to small businesses and entrepreneurs.
-With the Biden Administration beginning the proposal and negotiation process, it is imperative you call your representatives to oppose elimination of this deduction and the other proposed increases.
+The Biden Administration is beginning the proposal and negotiation process, so it is imperative you oppose elimination of this deduction and the other proposed increases by calling your representatives.